 Ah, Paris!
-The City of Love for many tourists but for many students the city of infinite knowledge.
+The City of Love for many tourists, but for many students the city of infinite knowledge.
 As a student, moving away from home and going abroad to a university in Paris, université as the French call it, can be an exciting but daunting prospect.
-Well hopefully with the following tips it will be nothing but fun!
+Well, hopefully with the following tips it will be nothing but fun!

-Registration begins in March on the Admission Post Bac website, where you must upload your dossier and should pick at least six schools for a to maximize your chances to getting into one.
+Registration begins in March on the Admission Post Bac website, where you must upload your dossier and should pick at least six schools to maximize your chances to getting into one.
 It is essentially a lottery, but you’re winning an education, not money.

-Once the tedious paperwork is finished, then comes the hard part, the accommodation.
+Once the tedious paperwork is finished, then comes the hard part: the accommodation.

 Finding an apartment in Paris can sometimes feel like looking for a needle in a haystack (in which there are no needles), but I’ve got a few tricks up my sleeve that I’m willing to share.
-You are going to need that dossier again (I told you to make multiple copies) and add some new material to it.
-First of all, you are going to need a garant, essentially a letter from your parents promising to pay all your fees, housing in particular, since you are a poor student with no reliable income.
+You are going to need that dossier again (I told you to make multiple copies) and to add some new material to it.
+First of all, you are going to need a garant, a letter from your parents promising to pay all your fees, housing in particular, since you are a poor student with no reliable income.

 Speaking of which, we recommend that you read our post on all you need to know about international guarantors for a furnished rental in Paris!